Klement Gottwald: Leadership of Czechoslovakia

-Under his direction, Gottwald imposed the Stalinist Soviet model of government on the country.
-He nationalized the country's industry and collectivized its farms.
+Gottwald initially tried to take a semi-independent line.
+However, that changed shortly after a meeting with Stalin.
+Under Stalin's direction, Gottwald imposed the Stalinist Soviet model of government on the country.
+He nationalized the country's industry and initiated the collectivization of Czechoslovak farms.
 There was considerable resistance within the government to Soviet influence on Czechoslovak politics.
-In response, Gottwald instigated a series of purges, first to remove non-communists, later to remove some communists as well.
-Some were executed.
-Prominent Communists who became victims of these purges and were defendants in the Prague Trials included Rudolf Slánský, the party's general secretary, Vlado Clementis (the Foreign Minister) and Gustáv Husák (the leader of an administrative body responsible for Slovakia), who was dismissed from office for "bourgeois nationalism".
-Slánský and Clementis were executed in December 1952, and hundreds of other government officials were sent to prison.
-Husák was rehabilitated in the 1960s and became the leader of Czechoslovakia in 1969.
+In response, Gottwald instigated a series of purges.
+Perceived opponents were often jailed or condemned to forced labor.
+His regime conducted a number of show trials, including the trial of the non-Communist politician Milada Horakova, who was executed in June 1950, as well as fellow comrades and Communist party leaders Rudolf Slánský and Vlado Clementis, both of whom were executed in December 1952.
+Many Communist leaders subjected to show trials had been part of a tight-knit group of Communists around Gottwald in the interwar period.
 In a famous photograph from 21 February 1948, described also in The Book of Laughter and Forgetting by Milan Kundera, Clementis stands next to Gottwald.
 When Clementis was charged in 1950, he was erased from the photograph (along with the photographer Karel Hájek) by the state propaganda department.